All we are and Draw & Code collaborate on an innovative VR music video

 The genre-spanning Liverpool band All We Are contacted Draw & Code about collaborating on a virtual reality music video back in 2014.
-Two years later the result was an ambitious research project that went beyond 360 video to explore the future of film.
+Two years later the result was an ambitious research project that went beyond 360 video to explore the future of video performance as a truly spatial and volumetric music experience.

 Their vision was to create something that was technically innovative, taking the music video to new places.
 Creatively we sought to offer the viewer the chance to feel like they are in All We Are’s intimate rehearsal space with the band performing just for them.
 Ebb/Flow was the song chosen for the experience and we set about how to present their performance in a whole new way.